SwaksharDeb/SwaksharDeb.github.io/content/authors/admin/_index.md

 #     url: https://rme.du.ac.bd/

 # Short bio (displayed in user profile at end of posts)
-bio: I am a M.Sc Student in Robotics and Mechatronics Engineering.
+bio: I am a M.Sc student in Robotics and Mechatronics Engineering.

 # Interests to show in About widget
 interests: